Skip to main content

 • Meditate, pray, read books or poetry that help you feel connected or relaxed.

-You interact with staff members, children, and families on a daily basis you.
-You have an opportunity as a manager to model healthy relationships and ways to deal with stressors.
+You interact with staff members, children, and families on a daily basis.
+You have an opportunity to model healthy relationships and ways to deal with stressors.
 The following are some suggestions:

 • Ask questions.
 Seek to understand the people around you.
 Assume others are more interesting than you are.
 Build your empathy.